tailcallhq/tailcallhq.github.io/docs/advanced/operators.md

 }
 ```

-So, we've used composition of operators to take a complex object (the `User` inside the `Post`), extract a specific part of it (`name`), rename that part (`userName`), and then instruct GraphQL how to fetch the data using an HTTP request.
+So, we've used composition of operators to take a complex object (the `User` inside the `Post`), extract a specific part of it (`name`), name that part (`userName`), and then instruct GraphQL how to fetch the data using an HTTP request.

+> It is important to note that the order of the operators doesn't matter.
+The resulting schema will always be the same.

 This is a powerful mechanism that allows you to make your GraphQL schema more precise, easier to understand, and more suitable for the specific needs of your application.